konstructio/kubefirst-docs/docs/index.md

     </div>
 </div>

-To learn more about Kubefirst check out our [overview](kubefirst/overview.md).
+To learn more about kubefirst check out our [overview](kubefirst/overview.md).